Top

 You and your spouse’s property will either be labeled as marital property or non-marital property.
 This will help determine how certain assets can be distributed.

-Marital property is anything that was acquired by you or your spouse during the marriage, including physical property, financial assets, and debts.
+Marital property is anything that was acquired by you or your spouse during the marriage, including:

 Separate property is anything that was owned by you or your spouse before the marriage, or anything that was acquired by you or your spouse during the marriage as a gift or inheritance.